snadim02/snadim02.github.io/_posts/2024-02-01-storage-unit.md

 for what it is (but was the only way to have shelves that spanned this full "wall").

 ![Storage unit](../assets/img/storageunit04.jpg){: .mx-auto.d-block :}
-*No front vertical supports = flexible bin size and access to slide around and put away things easily.*
+*No front vertical supports = flexible bin size and access to move and put things away easily.*

 **The slat wall:** How do we get **four bikes** to fit? :persevere: Vertical storage! :smile: I went with the [Proslat system](https://www.homedepot.com/p/Proslat-PVC-Slatwall-8-ft-x-4-ft-White-88102/203496104) because I could cut the slats to fill the whole wall and [hang helmets and the bike pump](https://www.homedepot.com/p/Proslat-Slatwall-4-in-Hooks-12-Pack-13002/204743455) with the [hanging bikes](https://www.homedepot.com/p/Proslat-Slatwall-Vertical-Bike-Hook-2-Pack-13028/204743464).